Bunkai9448/NHL-07_public/Roster/Readme.md

 # NameChange-Guide

-This is for the names in the game's general roster database
+This is for the names in the game's general roster database, for more info about this, read below in [To share your Roster](#To-share your-Roster).

-To update the actual rosters for players in the playing games go edit that into your savedata, see [SaveData](https://github.com/Bunkai9448/NHL-07_public/tree/main/SaveData) for more info about that.

 To know if any of these guys is still active in the league, head over to Elite Prospects https://www.eliteprospects.com/league/nhl and enter their names in the search bar.